R1nge/Suika/Assets/Readme.md

 TODO:
 Shake?
 OR spin

-Cache sprites loading
+Cache suika sprites

 Adjust container sprite and colliders to the screen size (orthographic camera size) Character mod support
-Don't merge a player's suika (disable rigidbody and collider) OGG audio support
+OGG audio support

-Save selected mod index (Wrong, should save selected mod name, because mods index can change after adding a new one) Move paths into a separate static class
+Save selected mod index (Wrong! should save selected mod name, because mods index can change after adding a new one) Move paths into a separate static class

 UI: